bseltz-cohesity/scripts/sql-scripts/backupNow/README.md

 * -keepReplicaFor: days to keep replica for (default is 5 days)
 * -enable: (optional) enable a paused job before running, then disable when done
 * -backupType: (optional) choose one of kRegular, kFull, kLog or kSystem backup types.
 Default is kRegular (incremental)
-* -objects: (optional) comma separated list of object names to include in the job run
+* -objects: (optional) comma separated list of object names to include in the job run.
+For VMs, simply include the VM name.
+For SQL databases, object names should be in the form of server.mydomain.net/instanceName/dbName